-Even if the above goal can be achieved, the reason for the existence of the simulated more reliable abstract medium is to have feedback from it to the simulating one.
-The nature of this feedback will be defined in the notion of error-correction to whose definition now we proceed.
-Let us call the set \glo{s.greek.cap@$\Sg_{0}$}
+\paragraph{Trickle-down} Even if the above goal can be achieved, the reason for the existence of the simulated more reliable abstract medium is to have feedback from it to the simulating one.
+Let us define the nature of this feedback via the notion of trickle-down.
+We want the cell state simulated by a colony to determine \emph{some properties} (fields) of the simulating cells in the colony; however, we want to allow some other fields to vary.
+For example there could be an \( \Age \) field that varies during any work period, while the information of the big cell represented by the colony should be reflected in its cells---via the code---all the time.

-the \df{standard alphabet} .
-Symbol $\#$\glo{,@$*,\#$} will be used to delimit binary strings, and $*$ will serve as a ``don't-care'' symbol .
-Each field $\F$ of a cell state such that the field size is even, can be considered not only a binary string but a string of (half as many) symbols in the standard alphabet.
-If $r,s$ are strings in $(\Sg_{0})^{n}$ then \glo{"<@$\preceq$}

-will mean that $s(i)=r(i)$ for all $0\le i<n$ such that $r(i)\ne *$.
-Thus, a don't-care symbol $r(i)$ imposes no restriction on $s$ in this relation.
-There will be two uses of the don't-care symbol. \begin{itemize}

-\item The more important use will come in defining the code used for error-correction in a way that it requires the correction of only those parts of the information in which correction is desirable.

-\item The less important use is in defining the notion of ``monotonic output'': namely, output that contains more and more information as time proceeds.
-This is convenient e.g.~ for continuous-time cellular automata, where it is difficult to say in advance when the computation should end.